zw963/asuswrt-merlin-v2ray/README.md

 ### Deploy client config to router, serve as a transparent proxy.

-Previous step will create a new v2ray client config for you in `router/opt/etc/v2ray.json`.
+Previous step will create a new xray client config with binary for you in `downloaded_binary/$your_router_arch/`. the default router arch is linux-arm-v5 for ASUS AC-5300, you can override with export router_arch=YOUR_ROUTER_ARCH, for the correct Arch name, check https://github.com/XTLS/Xray-core/releases assets

-Run following command will deploy V2ray transparent proxy to your's local ASUS router automatically.
+Then, run following command will deploy Xray transparent proxy to your's local ASUS router automatically.

 ```sh
 ./deploy_router admin@192.168.50.1
 ```

-Run following command will deploy to a side router.(for me, it is a HP 2530p laptop + CentOS 8)
+Run following command will deploy files in `downloaded_binary/amd64` to a side router.(for me, it is a HP 2530p laptop + CentOS 8)

 ```sh
 ./deploy_side_router root@192.168.51.111